cesbrandt/canvas-javascript-syntaxHighlighter/README.md

 - [Adjustable Configuration](#adjustable-configuration)

 #### Changelog
+06/24/2019
+- Wrapped the **switch** detection in a `setInterval` loop executing every .5 seconds for upto 15 seconds to give it the opportunity to load even if it can't initially identify the **switch** anchors

 10/03/2018
 - Updated detection of the editor for the **Syllabus** page to work with having the **Syllabus** set as the **Course Homepage**